EU in diplomatic push to save Iran deal

 The EU leaders said: "We have asked our foreign ministers to consider with the US how to take these issues forward".

-Macron also phoned Iranian president Hasan Rouhani to personally reassure him of "France's commitment" to the pact.
+Macron also phoned Iranian president Hasan Rouhani to reassure him of "France's commitment" to the pact.

 The EU's foreign relations chief, Federica Mogherini, questioned the legality of Trump's threat.